-‘Deceptions’ by Philip Larkin is a two stanza poem that is made up of one set of nine lines and another set of eight.
-Although the two stanzas vary, the both follow rhyme schemes.
-The first conforms to a pattern of, ABACDCEDE while the second changes to, ABACABAC.
+This is a two-stanza poem that is made up of one set of nine lines and another set of eight.
+Although the two stanzas vary, they both follow rhyme schemes.
+The first stanza of ‘Deceptions’ conforms to a pattern of, ABACDCEDE while the second changes to, ABACABAC.

 The poem begins with Larkin utilizing a passage from Henry Mayhew’s work, London Labour and the London Poor.
 The selection comes from a young woman who was raped.
 She tells of her distress after the attack was over.
 This creates a setting for the poem and informs a reader before the text even begins that the events depicted will be graphic, or at least emotionally straining.

 In the first stanza, he describes how the woman’s grief was forced upon her.
 It is something the speaker is able to “taste” now and is doing his best to convey.
 He also describes the sights and sounds around London that might’ve made their way into the room where the woman was raped.
 The world was going on without her.

 In the second stanza, he spends time discussing the issue that plague the rapist.
 He thought that by attacking this woman that his desire would be sated.
 He was deceived, as the title suggests.
 His deception is said to be worse than that suffered by the woman.
 This implies that the woman was tricked into the situation in which she was attacked.

 “Of course I was drugged, and so heavily I did not regain

 consciousness until the next morning.
 I was horrified to